Drone image of Milwaukee River.

 Deans of schools, colleges, and divisions recommend candidates for selection to the Provost’s Office.
 By mid-April, approximately 40 people from a cross-section of schools and colleges and disciplines will be selected to participate.

-3. Your Dean’s office will forward the nomination to the Provost’s Office.
+3. Your Dean’s office will forward the completed application to the Provost’s office.

 More >>